mehulagg/gitlab/doc/development/database/client_side_connection_pool.md

 ## Connection lifecycle

-For web requests, a connection is obtained from the pool the first time a database query is made.
+For web requests, a connection is obtained from the pool at the first time a database query is made.
 The connection is returned to the pool after the request completes.